-It is widely used a room freshener in diffusers, thanks to the floral and slightly fruity aroma, while its freshness has been known to help relieve stress and irritability.
+It is widely used as a room freshener in diffusers, thanks to the floral and slightly fruity aroma, while its freshness has been known to help relieve stress and irritability.

 It is an essential oil powerhouse thanks to its antibacterial, antifungal, anti-inflammatory and antioxidant properties.
-This versatile oil can be mixed with water for household cleaning, applied to skin when blended with a carrier oil, or in a diffuser to lift the spirits.
+This versatile oil can be mixed with water for household cleaning, applied to the skin when blended with a carrier oil, or in a diffuser to lift the spirits.

 Tea Tree essential oil

 A strong antiseptic and antibacterial essential oil, Tea Tree oil is used for cleaning the home to deodorize strong scents and deter insects.
 When blended with a carrier oil, it is great for skin conditions like eczema and acne, or as a hair and scalp treatment.